Bernard-LTW/unit-1/lesson_1.md

 -What types of variable can we use in Python?

-Numbers, String, List, Tuple, Dictionary
+Integers, Floats, String, List, Tuple, Dictionary, Characters, Boolean

 -What are the four CTS?